Why the 2016 Autumn Statement is good news for property investment.

 These new funds – along with the announcement that London will be allocated £3.15 billion of existing funding for new affordable housing – could give as boost to schemes like that recently signed off by Barking & Dagenham Council – it is setting up a regeneration company to build 42,500 new homes over the next 15 years.

 Is the extra supply of affordable housing bad news of property investors?
 Definitely not.
 It’s good news.
 It removes a slug of low quality tenants from applicants to vet.
-Many of these would be subsiding rent by benefits payments – and successful landlords never let to tenants on benefits.
+Many of these would be subsiding rent by benefits payments – and.

 There was also the announcement of a regional pilot scheme to extend the right-to-buy scheme for housing association tenants – a small announcement that has very little (if any) effect on property investment in the UK.